FC Zhashtyk-Ak-Altyn Kara-Suu

-FC Zhashtyk-Ak-Altyn Kara-Suu is a Kyrgyz football club based in Kara-Suu, Kyrgyzstan.
+FC Zhashtyk-Ak-Altyn Kara-Suu is a Kyrgyz professional football club based in Kara-Suu.
 They are the only club in football history to appear in six straight cup finals and lose all of them.
 They are also one of two clubs in the world to lose all 7 national cup finals that they attended without winning a cup ever.

 Their name means white-gold youth of Kara-Suu, Kara-Suu meaning black water.